wp-plugins/wptouch/readme.txt

 * Changed calendar icons from images to CSS-based only (they look sexay!)
 * Refined styling of header logo, text shadow, general appearance
 * Removed unneeded declarations from the WPtouch stylesheet
-* Tested and works efficiently with WordPress MU (Finally!)
+* Tested and works efficiently with WordPress MU when installed site-wide (Finally!)
 * Please read the details in this readme regarding use on WordPress MU
 * Disqus commenting plugins out-of-the-box styling enhancements
 * We're working on IntenseDebate plugin support, should be out with the next revision
+* Added javascript to support framesets and screen size detection

 Please visit http://bravenewcode.com/wptouch/ for a full description & updates on the WPtouch plugin.